Dervall/Piglet/README.md

 Apart from compiling the source yourself, the easiest way to get your hands on the library is to use NuGet.
 Just search for Piglet, and you shall be rewarded.

+# 1.2.0
+* Added error recovery and reporting to fluent parser configuration
+* Added token precedence to fluent configuration
+* Completed XML documentation to include every method
+* Fixed bug with escaped ?
+* Fixed bug with numbered repetition
+* Fixed bug with possible wrong order of defined expressions for fluent configuration
+* Automated the NuGet package management

+# 1.1.0
-* 1.1.0 Added DFA minimization to the lexer generation algorithm.
-Added public dotnotation functionality for getting debug graphs for lexers.
-Unit test framework changed to NUnit.
+* Added DFA minimization to the lexer generation algorithm.
+* Added public dotnotation functionality for getting debug graphs for lexers.
+* Unit test framework changed to NUnit.

+# 1.0.1
-* 1.0.1 Added missing Piglet.XML file to the NuGet package.
+* Added missing Piglet.XML file to the NuGet package.
 Documentation should now be available in intellisense.

+# 1.0.0
-* 1.0.0 First NuGet release
+*First NuGet release

 Contributing
 ------------